Prescribing trends of statins in Scotland: A drug utilization study

 Using primary care data from the Primary Care Clinical Informatics Unit (PCCIU) database, we assessed patients' age in years (date was counted from the first date of prescribed statins) and sex of individual patients prescribed any statin, number of patients prescribed individual statin (simvastatin, atorvastatin, rosuvastatin, pravastatin and fluvastatin), percentages of patients prescribed high dose (80 mg) simvastatin and the patients those switched from high dose simvastatin to other statin within the study period.
 Patient's age was categorized into 6 categories; <=40 years, 41-50, 51-60, 61-70, 71-80 years and >80 years.
 Age categorization was done due to age- standardized prevalence and incidence of CVD related diagnosis such as, angina, MI, heart failure, stoke frequently occurs within these age groups in the UK (Davis et al., 2007) and thereby individuals of this age range are commonly prescribed chronic medicine like statin.
 The PCCIU database contains prescribing information for approximately 1 million patients registered with 200 primary care practices and it covers around 20% of the Scottish population (The official gateway to Scotland, 2010) with regard to age, gender, deprivation, and urban/rural ratio mix.
 Currently PCCIU data is used by the Scottish Government, NHS Boards, charities, researchers and many others associated with the primary health care, Scotland (Primary Care Clinical Information Units, 2010).

 Prescribing data for patients prescribed any statin and selective information regarding patient contacts with their primary care physicians for the 5 years, from March 1, 2005, to February 28, 2010, were extracted.
 This is the most current 5 years data available from the PCCIU database.
 To determine accurate prevalence of patients prescribed statins in the Scottish population, the periods between March 1, 2005, and August 31, 2005, and another period between September 1, 2009, and February 28, 2010 were assigned as wash out periods.
 Whereas, for determining the incidence, the period between March 1, 2005 and August 31, 2006 was framed as wash out periods.
 The actual study period for prevalence and incidence of the patients prescribed statin were from September 2005 to September 2009 and from September 2006 to February 2010 respectively.
 A switching period of 180 days was used to identify patients that switched from high dose (80 mg) simvastatin to low dose statins.
-Patients, those switched or did not switch to low dose within the 180 days switching period from the date of discontinuing high dose simvastatin were assigned as ‘switched’ or ‘not switched’.
+Patients, those switched or did not switch to low dose within the 180 days switching period from the date of discontinuing high dose simvastatin were assigned as "switched" or "not switched".
 Subgroup analysis was performed on patients (September 2005- August 2009), for whom data on switching to low dose statin, their age group and gender was available.
 Another subgroup analysis was executed on patients (September 2005 - August 2009), for whom data on using of usual dose or high dose simvastatin, age group and gender was available.
 Number of patients prescribed high dose simvastatin and usual doses were described as 80 mg or low dose.

 Patients started on the medicines of interest between September 1, 2005, and August 31, 2009, were identified and then tracked as an exposed cohort.
 The time between the first and last prescription for the specific statin was then determined.
 Patients' characteristics were summarized as means (SD), median and percentages.

-Test of significance included the chi-square (χ2 test), continuity correction, Fisher’s exact test, pearson chi- square test.
+Test of significance included the chi-square (X2 test), continuity correction, Fisher's exact test, pearson chi- square test.
 Curve estimation of linear regression analysis was also used to determine the significance value.
 A two tailed p<0.05 value was considered significant.
 All statistical analysis was carried out using the SPSS version 17.0 software.
 Any records for a patient, dead or moved from the practice following discontinuation of the drug were excluded from the analysis.
 The study did not require ethical approval but it was reviewed and approved by the Primary Care Clinical Information Unit (PCCIU) advisory group.

 Results